 Are you looking for peace?
-You will find peace in only one place—in Jesus!
+You will find peace in one place only—in Jesus!
 Peace sits at the heart of the Emmanuel promise.
 Because he has come near to us, we who once raised our fist at him now rest in his loving arms, reconciled.
 And as we travel this earthly journey, the Prince of Peace’s presence fills us with “the peace that passes all understanding.”

-So the light will be a child who is: Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
+So that’s who the light will be: Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 What a beautiful savior.
 The long-awaited one, the consolation of Israel envelopes all I need.

-No wonder Simeon spent his long life waiting for that child.
+No wonder Simeon spent his long life waiting for him.

 And then one day, after all the years of praying—an answer.